 This issue can be solved by using the Seeder app which takes the process that generates data and performs it every second.
 Then it feeds that info to a new random data pool and keeps refreshing it regularly and further uses that data to keep the system pool juiced up so that it never runs out.
 This results in faster app launches,

 Note that this app requires ROOT and isn’t compatible with the newer versions of Android.
-In such case, you can also try the L Speed app for speeding up your Android phone.
+In such a case, you can also try the L Speed app for speeding up your Android phone.

 For people who are not willing to root their smartphones can enable developer options by tapping 7 times on the build number in About device section, after which you can reduce the animations speed by 0.5X or even disable them completely.
 This will significantly reduce animation lag and make your device faster.